Don’t Detox from Drugs of Alcohol Alone

 Comprehensive or holistic modalities can bolster your treatment and help you maintain your recovery.
 Therapies like individual or group, yoga, meditation, journaling or resting are beneficial to you.
 You can relax and discover your personal needs for a successful recovery while experiencing different modes of healing.
 You can master breathing techniques, recognize how your body reacts to yoga positions or sit and watch nature.
 Treatment tailored to allow your personal needs is essential.

 After treatment, care is another part of your treatment and recovery journey.
 Before you finish treatment, you can discuss a treatment plan for when you leave the treatment center.
 A sober living house can aid in maintaining your sobriety.
 You can also go home.
 You aren’t alone after you finish treatment.
 Your therapist, groups and a positive support system are crucial.
 Talk with your therapist about any fears or anxiety you can experience about completing treatment.
 Transitioning into recovery is not the end.

 Detox and treatment bring you back to loving and respecting yourself.
 Finding a treatment center that recognizes you as a whole is vital.
 You deserve a quiet, safe and comfortable detox and therapy experience.

 Detoxification from alcohol or drugs is the first step in addiction treatment.
 Detoxing properly requires special care from trained staff.
 There’s no need for discomfort during the detox process.
 Your detox care team understands the need for individual attention while your body rids itself of substances and toxins.
 Once the toxins have left your body, you can begin to heal your mind, body and spirit.
 Cliffside Malibu is set in between the Santa Monica mountains and the Pacific Ocean.
 We provide luxurious, safe, individualized care while you are going through treatment.
 Our trained staff recognize you as a whole person, deserving to heal from addiction.
-To schedule an appointment, call (855) 403-5641.
+Contact us today: (855) 403-5641.